fedora-infra/statusfpo/content/ongoing/2025-12-08-datacenter-migration.md

 smtp-auth-cc-rdu01 will be down and not accepting emails download-cc-rdu01 will be down, use another mirror proxy03/proxy14 will be down, but removed from dns, so no impact.

+Update: Tues.
+12-09
+Due to bad weather in NC the new machines were delayed getting to rdu3.

+Outage has been extended by a day, and it's possible it will exceed that.